systek/dataflow/README.md

 And the brew step cannot start before it has received its required inputs from heatWater and GrindBeans.
 And so on.

 ## Conditions and loops
-It is also possible to use conditions and loops.
-If the heated water is not hot enough, it is re-heated again.
+It is also possible to use conditions and loops to build more complex graphs.
+For example if the heated water is not hot enough, it is re-heated again.

 ```
 GrindBeans---------------------------+